-I had concerns about improving my work relationships, influence and about working with a leadership coach.
-I decided to make an initial appointment, meet face to face and ask questions.
-I met with a potential coach and interviewed him.
+I’m a leader, and I pride myself in my ability to make things happen.
+To address my concerns about improving work relationships, influence and about working with a leadership coach, I decided to make an initial appointment, meet face to face and ask questions.
+We met – my potential coach and myself – and I interviewed him.
 I just didn’t see any way around this.